 P2 camera-recorders like Panasonic AJ-HPX3700 record AV data as MXF (Material Exchanged File) files with metadata.
 It can record the metadata onto the clips scene by scene when it loaded from SD/ SDHC card containing the shooting information.
 This is very convenient for videographers and TV broadcasting makers to edit the MXF footage in professional editing software (e.g. Adobe Premiere CS5).
 The non-linear editing system supporting P2 can instantly start editing by mounting the P2 cards and can edit the clips in the P2 cards directly.
 However, the MXF files are not so well-suited when you feel like backing them up to PC or hard drive.
 As we all know, the P2 MXF format means high quality and huge file size.
 When recording in AVC-Intra 100 mode, a 64GB P2 card can be filled up in 64 minutes.
 It takes long time to copy the HD MXF files, and astonishing space to save them.
 This guide provides you solution for this issue: converting AJ-HPX3700 HD MXF to MPEG files and cut the file size down.

-Software you'll need: Pavtube HD Video Converter trial (Please note that the trial version generates videos with a watermark in the middle of screen)
+Software you'll need: Pavtube MXF Converter trial (Please note that the trial version generates videos with a watermark in the middle of screen)

 Step 1.
 Import P2 MXF to the powerful MXF Converter.

-Run the MXF Converter, click “Add” button and browse to the MXF files you’d like to convert.
+Run the MXF Converter, click “Add video” or “Add from folder” button to load the MXF files you’d like to convert.
 When the MXF footages are loaded to the program, you can view the videos from the Preview window.
 Simply select an item and click the “Play” button.
 When the video is playing, you may take snapshot when it plays to your favorable frame.
 Simply click the “Snapshoot” button.

 The MXF Converter is capable of converting MXF files to various HD and SD video formats.
 For converting MXF video to MPEG, you just need to click on the “Format” bar and select desired MPEG format from the profile list.
 In the tab of “Common Video”, MPEG-1 and MPEG-2 encoded SD formats are available.
 If you’d like to remain HD video quality, please find MPEG-2 and MPEG-4 encoded HD MPG, TS and MP4 format in “HD Video”.